 Anticipated Environmental Result Link to Policy Indicator Data Source By 2017, the risk to people, property and critical infrastructure will be the same as or less than before this Plan became operative.
-Natural Hazards Policies: 10-1, 10-2, 10-3, 10-4, 10-5 and 10-46.
-Land Policies: 5-1, 5-2A, 5-3 and 5-5 Water Policies: 6-29, and 6-31, 6-33 and 6-34 Number of new dwelling houses in floodable areas prone to flooding consistent with Policy 10-2 Number of incidents where activities are affecting schemes, especially stop-banks stopbanks Natural hazard information shared with Territorial Authorities and interested parties District plans incorporating hazardous areas on planning maps and associated regulation of land use in those areas Territorial Authorities Regional Council's Operations Group maintenance records Regional Council's compliance database Regional Council's incidents database By 2017, people will be more aware of the risks of natural hazards in the Region and how to cope with them than they were before this Plan became operative.
-Natural Hazards Policyies: 10-1, 10- 2, and 10-3-4, 10-5 and 10-6- Methods: 10-1, 10- 2, 10-3 and 10-4 Public perception Number of requests for information District plans incorporating hazardous areas on planning maps and associated regulation of land use in those areas Customer surveys Subdivision Enquiry Database (SED) database
+Natural Hazards Policies: 10-1, 10-2, 10-4, 10-5 and 10-6 Land Policies: 5-1, 5-2A and 5-5 Water Policies: 6-29 and 6-31 Number of new dwelling houses in areas prone to flooding consistent with Policy 10-2 Number of incidents where activities are affecting schemes, especially stopbanks Natural hazard information shared with Territorial Authorities and interested parties District plans incorporating hazardous areas on planning maps and associated regulation of land use in those areas Territorial Authorities Regional Council's Operations Group maintenance records Regional Council's compliance database Regional Council's incidents database By 2017, people will be more aware of the risks of natural hazards in the Region and how to cope with them than they were before this Plan became operative.
+Natural Hazards Policies: 10-1, 10-2, 10-4, 10-5 and 10-6 Public perception Number of requests for information District plans incorporating hazardous areas on planning maps and associated regulation of land use in those areas Customer surveys Subdivision Enquiry Database (SED)